SublimeText/LaTeXTools/docs/completions.md

 In addition, the LaTeXTools plugin provides useful completions for both regular and math text; check out files [`LaTeX.sublime-completions`](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX.sublime-completions) and [`LaTeX math.sublime-completions`](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX%20math.sublime-completions) in the LaTeXTools directory for details.
 Some of these are semi-intelligent: i.e. `bf` expands to `\textbf{}` if you are typing text, and to `\mathbf{}` if you are in math mode.
 Others allow you to cycle among different completions: e.g. `f` in math mode expands to `\phi` first, but if you hit Tab again you get `\varphi`; if you hit Tab a third time, you get back `\phi`.

-## LaTeX-cwl support
+## CWL support

-LaTeXTools provides support for the [LaTeX-cwl](https://packagecontrol.io/packages/LaTeX-cwl) autocompletion word lists.
-If the package is installed, support is automatically enabled.
-In addition, support will be enabled if any custom cwl files are installed in the `Packages/User/cwl` directory.
+LaTeXTools ships [TeXStudio Completion Word Lists][] to support command completions.

+Additional user defined CWL files can be placed in  `Packages/User/cwl` directory.

 By default, as soon as one starts typing a command, e.g., `\te`, a popup is shown displaying possible completions, e.g. including `\textit` and the like.